 6. “Should we praise students’ ability or their effort?”

-You skipped a step by failing to ask why praising children for anything — offering a verbal doggie biscuit for pleasing the adult — is necessary or constructive.
+You skipped a step by failing to ask whether praising children for anything — offering a verbal doggie biscuit for pleasing the adult — is necessary or constructive.
 Regardless of one’s criteria (e.g., ability or effort), praise is often construed by the recipient as manipulative.
 As noted above, a substantial research literature has shown that people typically end up less interested in whatever they were rewarded or praised for doing because now their primary goal is to get the reward or praise.
 The most salient feature of a positive judgment is not that it’s positive but that it’s a judgment; it’s less about feedback (which is purely informational) or encouragement than about evaluation.

 Get the idea?
-To ask whether kids experience “summer learning loss” is to skip the step of asking what sort of learning is at issue – real understanding or mere recollection of facts.
+To ask whether kids experience “learning loss” is to skip the step of asking what sort of learning is at issue – real understanding or mere recollection of facts.
 To ask who should get into the gifted or honors class is to ignore whether segregating kids by ostensible ability (so that an elite group receives the sort of enrichments that would probably benefit everyone) makes sense in the first place.
 To ask which indicators best predict success, so that a selective school knows which applicants to admit, is to blow past the question of whether it should be looking for the students who are easiest to educate rather than those who most need what the school has to offer.
 And so on.

 In general, we should pause to consider why we’re doing what we’re doing and whether it’s necessary or desirable, rather than prematurely focusing on the details of implementation.
 That way, even if we decide to continue with the status quo, at least we’ve grappled with the most meaningful questions.